_ _

 Does daily learning routine consistency matter more than session length?

 Yes.
 Performing the behavior daily builds automaticity faster than occasional longer sessions [1].
 The concept of minimum effective dose matters here: as little as 2 minutes preserves the cue-routine-reward chain when time is genuinely unavailable.
-There is also a useful distinction between the habit formation phase (consistency is everything) and the skill development phase (duration starts to matter more).
-If you have to choose between a 5-minute session today and a 30-minute session tomorrow, always choose today.
+There is also a useful distinction between the habit formation phase, where consistency is everything, and the skill development phase, where duration starts to matter more; if you have to choose between a 5-minute session today and a 30-minute session tomorrow, always choose today.

 How can I make learning feel less like a chore and more enjoyable?

-Match the format to your energy instead of forcing ‘study time’ when drained.
-Use formats you genuinely enjoy – podcasts if you like listening, videos if visual, articles if you prefer reading.
+Match the format to your energy instead of forcing “study time” when drained.
+Use formats you genuinely enjoy: podcasts if you like listening, videos if visual, articles if you prefer reading.
 Pick a topic where you see progress within two weeks.
-Keep sessions short enough to finish wanting more rather than feeling relieved it’s over.
+Keep sessions short enough to finish wanting more rather than feeling relieved it is over.

 References